OfficeDev/hands-on-labs/Ignite18/excel-pivottables/Lab.md

 ![The resulting PivotTable.](images/image6.png)

 ## Next steps
 Congratulations!
 You’ve completed the lab!
 Please explore the other samples in Script Lab.
-Click on the menu button and go to **Samples** for more ways to use the power of Excel in your add-ins.
+Click on the menu button and go to **Samples** to learn about the different ways you can use the Excel JavaScript APIs in your add-ins.

 To learn more about PivotTables, visit [Work with PivotTables using the Excel JavaScript API](https://docs.microsoft.com/office/dev/add-ins/excel/excel-add-ins-pivottables).